This post was most recently updated on August 31st, 2022.6 min read.

 I used to absolutely dread public speaking.

 I haven’t ever been much of a speaker or a presenter, but the last few years have slowly started to change that.
-After Valo started slightly pushing me to go to international events (because I was already abroad anyway, and since I was one of the easier-to-persuade of the more technical team members), and I got to experience a few different conferences and SharePoint Saturdays with 2 of the most fun people in the whole MVP community (that would be Vlad and Seb, both from Montréal, and now working for Valo), I started to be intrigued by the opportunity to maybe present something myself, eventually.
-There’s a lot of cool tech I absolutely love tinkering with, after all, and maybe some of that would interest someone else as well?
+After Valo started slightly pushing me to go to international events (because I was already abroad anyway, and since I was one of the easier-to-persuade of the more technical team members), I got to experience a few different conferences and SharePoint Saturdays with 2 of the most fun people in the whole MVP community (that would be Vlad and Seb, both from Montréal, and now working for Valo), I started to be intrigued by the opportunity to maybe present something myself, eventually.
+There are a lot of cool techs I absolutely love tinkering with, after all, and maybe some of that would interest someone else as well.